mind-inria/hidimstat/docs/src/high_dimension.rst

     See the following example for an application to the analysis of fMRI data:
     :ref:`sphx_glr_generated_gallery_examples_plot_fmri_data_example.py`

-    See the following example for an illustration on digit classification with MNIST:
+    See this example for an illustration on MNIST digit classification:
     :ref:`sphx_glr_generated_gallery_examples_plot_digits.py`